 - A regular backpack filled with tools and equipment used in caring for archival collections and collecting oral histories

 Our backpacks have traveled the world: from a First Nation in Canada to Germany to Mexico, as well as across the U.S.

 We have led archival scanning and oral history workshops based on the tools in our backpacks with our project partners in:

 - Shaw, MS

 Our central goal is to develop our partners’ capacity to lead these workshops themselves.
 We aim to support new generations of community researchers and archivists in documenting and sharing underrepresented histories.

 Making a Starter Kit

-This spreadsheet includes links to all of the items we purchased, as well as suggestions for the number of certain items to include per kit (for example, three No. 2 pencils from a bulk order of thirty).
+This PDF includes links to all of the items we purchased, as well as suggestions for the number of items to include per kit.

-We did not include pricing in this inventory, as cost can vary dramatically based on if you have a supplier discount or are buying items in bulk.
-However, each of our kits came out to around $175.
+Cost can vary dramatically based on if you have a supplier discount or are buying items in bulk.
+Each of our kits came out to around $175.